 VMware Horizon Air supports full clone desktops and can take advantage of native storage integration offered by VMware vCenter.
 Nutanix is a fully supported and the only certified hyperconverged appliance vendor to support the vStorage APIs for Array Integration (VAAI) today.
 This is very important for speed and reducing the amount of overall storage needed.

 Security and flexibility challenges can be easily addressed with Nutanix and VMware, while providing a consistent user experience across all users.

 We will be publishing a detailed reference architecture covering the best practices of our jointly validated designs in the coming weeks.
-To get a sneak peak or to learn more about our joint solution for delivering Desktop as a Service, drop us a note at firstname.lastname@example.org, download our solution brief or follow-up through Twitter @Nutanix.
+To get a sneak peak or to learn more about our joint solution for delivering Desktop as a Service, drop us a note at firstname.lastname@example.org or follow-up through Twitter @Nutanix.